yzz9048/SocialNetwork-MonitorData/README.md

 Folder:
 The folder "normal" records monitoring data for 8 hours of continuous normal workload.
 The folder "pod" and "node" represent the faults injected into pod and server, respectively.
 Specifically, each "time" folder represents an experiment.
 The time in "log" folder is UTC+0, and you have to add 8h when fusing data to align the time with the metric/trace.
-The specific execution time of all experiments is as follows:
+The specific execution time of all experiments is as follows:\n
-"pod/cpu_leak/time1" : 2025-1-9T15:10 to 2025-1-9T15:20
+"pod/cpu_leak/time1" : 2025-1-9T15:10 to 2025-1-9T15:20\n
 "pod/cpu_leak/time2" : 2025-1-9T15:31 to 2025-1-9T15:41
 "pod/cpu_leak/time3" : 2025-1-9T15:50 to 2025-1-9T16:00
 "node/cpu_leak/time1" : 2025-1-9T16:30 to 2025-1-9T16:40